Committee Selection with Attribute Level Preferences: Conclusions and Discussion

 \section{Conclusions and Discussion}

 The present work initiates a new direction of research namely, use of attribute approvals for a committee selection problem.
 We extended the existing rules for committee selection by candidate-approval voting to attribute-approval voting.
-We also analyzed the standard properties that are desired to be satisfied by these rules.
-When the rules are extended to attribute-space, most of these properties were violated. {We proposed Greedy Approval Voting and gave a detailed analysis wherein properties like unanimity and justified representation are shown to be satisfied.
+We also analyzed the standard properties that are desirable to be satisfied by these rules.
+When the rules are extended to attribute-space, most of these properties were violated.
+We proposed Greedy Approval Voting and gave a detailed analysis wherein properties like unanimity and justified representation are shown to be satisfied.
+We proved that compound justified representation and justified committee with highest AV problems are NP-complete.
+We propose an approximation algorithm to determine a justified committee with highest AV and performed worst case analysis.

-Preference by ranking is another way of expressing voters’ preferences apart from preference by approval ballots.
-Determining a committee of size k, given voters’ ranking over attributes is an interesting direction for future work.
-In recent years, ranking by pairwise preferences has gained attention due to its user friendliness and easiness.
-Forming a committee given pairwise preferences of voters over attributes is another interesting direction to pursue future research.
+The current proposal is an initiation for a committee selection problem with attribute level preferences and there is a lot of scope for future research.
+In this work, we have seen one way of extending the voters' preferences on attributes to candidates or committees, i.e., using scoring rules.
+Examining different ways of transforming voters' approvals over attributes to the committees is a good direction for future research.
+Studying properties like Proportional Representation, Extended Justified Representation, and so forth in the context of attribute level approvals is also worth to pursue for future research.
 Further, exploring the Pareto-optimal set of candidates and studying different properties of those sets is a good direction to pursue.
 We plan to investigate these aspects in the future.